Ezequiel Teixeira

 Ezequiel Teixeira (born 25 February 1955) is a Brazilian politician as well as a lawyer and pastor.
-He has spent his political career representing Rio de Janeiro, having served as state representative from 2015 to 2019.
+He has spent his political career representing Rio de Janeiro, having been a state representative from 2015 to 2019.

 Personal life

 Teixeira is the son of João de Lourdes Teixeira and Maria Cortaz Teixeira.
-Teixeira is married to Márcia Teixeira, and has a daughter named Tatiana Teixeira.
-He is one of the pastors of an evangelical christian church Projeto Vida Nova in Nilópolis.
+He is married to Márcia Teixeira and has a daughter named Tatiana Teixeira.
+He is one of the pastors of an evangelical Christian church Projeto Vida Nova in Nilópolis.

 Political career

 Teixeira voted in favor of the impeachment of then-president Dilma Rousseff.
-Teixeira voted in favor of the 2017 Brazilian labor reform, and would vote against a corruption investigation into Rousseff's successor Michel Temer.
+Teixeira voted in favor of the 2017 Brazilian labor reform, and voted against a corruption investigation into Rousseff's successor, Michel Temer.

 There was some controversy when then governor of Rio de Janeiro Luiz Fernando Pezão nominated Teixeira as Secretariat of Human Rights in 2016.
-LGBT rights groups such as "Rio Sem Homofobia" protest the decision as Teixeira has supported conversion therapy in his church.
+LGBT rights groups such as Rio Sem Homofobia protested against the decision as Teixeira hasd supported conversion therapy in his church.